 Sometimes, the sight at the trough was more entertaining.
 The West Acton news on June 18, 1919 reported: “FOUR ELEPHANTS HERE -- It was a novel sight Sunday when four elephants with attendants appeared at Central sq. on their way to Maynard to join a circus company.
 The elephants were very dry and soon took all the water from the trough in the square.”

 The advent of the automobile changed perceptions of the watering troughs from a public good to, in some cases, a public nuisance.
 Their locations were originally chosen for animals’ use, but in later years, people wanted them moved in order to widen streets.
 There was not much concern about historical significance or sentimentality.
-With the exception of the Grange watering trough on the Town Common, the town’s watering troughs came to rest in places where they were not in the way of drivers.
+Over time, the town’s watering troughs came to rest in places where they were not in the way of drivers.
 An October 1917 article in the Concord Enterprise reported that in Acton center, a committee had “succeeded in getting rid of the old pump and trough which makes the street at that point look much wider and is certainly a great improvement.”
 That trough, donated to the town by Harriet (Cowdrey) Little, was assigned a place so out-of-the-way that its location was a mystery for decades.
 It now resides in the Acton Arboretum.
 The West Acton watering trough was moved to Central Street in 1927 to make more room on Massachusetts Avenue and to improve sight-lines.
 The old South Acton stone watering trough, seemingly made superfluous by a more decorative iron replacement in 1913, was given another chance at relevance when the town connected water to it in 1930, creating a bubbler “for thirsty humans.”
 At the same time, the iron fountain was removed from Quimby Square.
 The Enterprise in February of that year reported that the fountain had “long been considered a menace to the school children as they gather to use it while autos are passing from all directions.”
 During the iron fountain’s removal, it was discovered that its base had been broken by collisions with the poles of horse-drawn vehicles.
 (The old stone troughs apparently had some advantages.)
-The iron fountain was moved to private property on High Street at some point and for the past several years has resided in front of the Senior Center on Audubon Drive.
+The iron fountain was moved to private property on High Street at some point and for the past several years has resided in front of the former Senior Center on Audubon Drive.

 Today, most of the town’s watering troughs would be passed by without a glance if it weren’t for the efforts of members of the Acton Garden Club.
 They have converted the troughs to planters and faithfully fill them with seasonal flowers and greens.
 For more information on the individual troughs, see their pages in the Markers and Monuments section of our website.